-'No; but I conclude it is Jonathan want such mean fellows here,' said Spike, or some such name,' she replied.
-'I can swear for it he will never get drunk; for he has not soul enough for llow go.'
+'No; but I conclude it is Jonathan want such mean fellows here, said Spike, or some such name, she replied.
+Miss Dumpford.
+'You must not, my "I can swear for it he will never get drunk; for he has not soul enough for llow go.'
 'You are all mean enough,' said the will spoil yourself,' added the house- 'Spoil myself!' she repeated, laugh-'Mean enough,' repeated Julia, as ing.
 'How can a rotten egg be spoiled? she was called.
-'By G-d, if I were The day has gone by when I can be as mean as you are, I would drown my. hurt any how.
+'By G-d, if I were The day has gone by when I can be as mean as you are, I would drown my- hurt any how.
 I wish I had never been born.
 The men are all black-hearted 'Hush!' said the mistress.
 'Let scoundrels.
 They ruin us and then him go.
 Remember what I have told seek fresh victims.
 Damn 'em!
 There you.
-The girl in the front chamber is one on whom I should like to revenge myself, and then I would will- play-things for awhile, and then throw ingly die.'
-O, well, let that pass, and go to bed, said Aunt Dumpford.
-'It is now quite late and it will be useless for you to go out again.'
-'I have no notion of tramping the streets any more, to-night,' she said.
-I should be afraid of meeting another Jonathan Spike.
-How does that girl and the Colonel get along?
-Has he been here this evening?
-'Yes; he went away just before you came out of your room,' replied the mistress.
-The Colonel is doing well enough; but you must be exceedingly cautious, if you and that girl happen to but respectable.
-She came to the city meet.
-'I know the Colonel of old,' she said.
-'I will not spoil his fun.
-He's a very generous man, and has some soul .-He has paid me a few fives in months past.
-'You mean years,' said the mistress, laughing.
+The girl in the front chamber is one on whom I should like to revenge myself, and then I would willingly die.'
+6 O, well, let that pass, and go to bed, said Aunt Dumpford.
+'It is now quite late and it will be useless for you to go out again."
+'I have no notion of tramping the of sorts this evening.' streets any more, to-night, she said.
+The poor, degraded, miserable girl 'I should be afraid of meeting another retired.
+Her name was Julia Sand-Jonathan Spike.
+How does that girl born.
+Once she was a very beautiful and the Colonel get along?
+Has he girl. been here this evening? came out of your room,' replied the and degraded.
+How soon such vices mistress.
+The Colonel is doing well enough; but you must be exceedingly meet.
+'I know the Colonel of old,' she said. generous man, and has some soul .--He has paid me a few fives in months ' You mean years,' said the mistress, laughing.